spinnaker/spinnaker.github.io/setup/install/environment.md

 ## Local Git

-The __Local Git__ installation means Spinnaker will be cloned, built and run on the single machine Halyard is run on.
+The __Local Git__ installation means Spinnaker will be cloned, built, and run on the single machine Halyard is run on.

 ### Intended Use-case